Facebook Frequently Asked Questions | Students Rebuild | Students Rebuild

 Here are a few specific things to note about mailing in your art:

 We'd love to hear from you!
-Please submit suggestions for Students Rebuild Challenges by emailing us at info@studentsrebuild.org.
+Please submit suggestions for Students Rebuild Projects by emailing us at info@studentsrebuild.org.

 Try checking your junk/spam as a first step.
 As a second step, confirm Students Rebuild is on your safe sender list, or check with your organization’s IT department to make sure you can receive our emails.